 Average Net Price: $9,873

 Retention Rate: 57%

 Salary After Attending: $36,500

-With a main campus in Fort Dodge, Iowa Central Community College was founded in 1966 and has satellite centers in Storm Lake and Webster City.
+With the main campus in Fort Dodge, Iowa Central Community College was founded in 1966 and has satellite centers in Storm Lake and Webster City.
 The college offers more than 100 programs of study, and the student population is just over 2,800.
 Nursing, nursing assistant, humanities, liberal arts, and industrial electronics technician are among the most popular courses.
 Evening degree programs are available, and the school has a teacher-student ratio of 18:1.
-Several degree programs are offered entirely online, and these normally require sixteen weeks of study.
+Several degree programs are available entirely online, and these typically require sixteen weeks of study.
 For example, online students can earn degrees in criminal justice, computer networking technology, human services, healthcare administration, and business.
 Online classes are also available to supplement on-campus degree studies.
 Public speaking, business math, and psychology are a few of the online classes that are regularly available.
-Freshman students live in on-campus housing, and the college has many amenities, including an on-site nurse and on-site dental care for students.
+First-year students live in on-campus housing, and the college has many amenities, including an on-site nurse and on-site dental care for students.
 The graduation rate at Iowa Central Community College is 42 percent, and alumni have an average salary of $36,500 six years after graduation.
-In addition, 89 percent of alumni are employed within two years of graduation.
+Eighty-nine percent of alumni are employed within two years of graduation.

 18. Southeastern Community College

 Graduation Rate: 33%